 The right tools are affordable on tight nonprofit budgets, and intuitive to use for staff that might not be marketing experts.
 They also have a comprehensive support system designed to train and improve your email marketing skills over time.
 Here is a great list of top nonprofit email marketing tools:

-- Zoho Campaigns shines in its ability to gather information about your contacts and leverage those into more segmented campaigns.
+This tool shines in its ability to gather information about your contacts and leverage those into more segmented campaigns.

-Set up your strategy: Building an email marketing automation campaign
+Building an email marketing automation campaign

 Define your email sequences

-Good email marketing efforts are never one-off messages.
+Memorable email marketing efforts are never one-off messages.
 They’re always connected to a larger goal, whether that be welcoming new subscribers or encouraging loyalty among existing donors.
 Each of these sequences should be its own mini-campaign, consistent within itself and in the broader context in which it lives.

 The first step in building a strategy is to think through what types of sequences you might need to build, and what they’ll look like: